TheMonk2121/ai-dev-tasks/400_system-overview.md

 ## 🎯 What This System Does

-This is a comprehensive AI-powered development ecosystem that transforms ideas into working software using AI agents (Mistral 7B Instruct + Yi-Coder-9B-Chat-Q6_K).
+This is a comprehensive AI-powered development ecosystem that transforms ideas into working software using AI agents (Cursor Native AI + Specialized Agents).
 It provides structured workflows, automated task processing, and intelligent error recovery to make AI-assisted development efficient and reliable.

 ---